adriaanjoubert/uoeo-oop-project/README.md

 The application illustrates a stack and a queue.
 The user can add commands to the stack and queue and execute all the commands.
 Commands on the stack are executed first and then commands in the queue are executed.

+The project conforms to the PEP8 style guideline (Alchin, 2010).
+This can be confirmed by executing the command `flake8` inside the virtual environment and observing that no errors are returned.

 # References

+Alchin, M. (2010) 'PEP 8 Style Guide for Python', in: Alchin, M. Pro Python.
+United States: Apress L. P.

 Stewart, J. and Kokoska, S. (2023) Calculus: Concepts and Contexts.
 5th edn.
 Boston: Cengage.